thoni56/dokuwiki2wikijs/README.md

 So we just scrapped that idea for our migration attempt and was satisfied with importing the last version.
 There is a branch `use_docuwiki2git` that holds the code from that attempt.

-The major problem with the git approach, that we thought it might give us, was importing history and author information.
+The major benefit that we thought that we could get from git approach, was importing history and author information.
 It did not.

 ## Wiki.js GraphQL API